informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 `tag:isrd.isi.edu,2016:export`

 This key can be used to define export templates that will be used for `ioboxd` service integration with the client tools.
 For more information about the annotation payload please visit [the iobodx integration document](https://github.com/informatics-isi-edu/ioboxd/blob/master/doc/integration.md).

 Supported JSON payload patterns:

 - `{` `"templates":` `[`_template_`]` `}`: An array of _template_ objects to export.

 Supported _template_ patterns:
-- _name_: The name of the template instance, which should be unique among all other template instances in this _templates_ array.
-- _format_name_: The display name that will be used to populate the Chaise export drop-down for this _template_.
+- _displayname_: The display name that will be used to populate the Chaise export drop-down for this _template_.
-- _format_type_: One of two keywords; _"FILE"_ or _"BAG"_, used to determine the container format for results.
+- _type_: One of two keywords; _"FILE"_ or _"BAG"_, used to determine the container format for results.
 - `{`... `"outputs":` `[`_output_`]` `}`: An array of _output_ objects.

 Supported _output_ patterns: